ojitha/ojitha.github.io/_posts/2020-11-21-java-futures.md

 ---
 layout: post
-title:  Java Futures
+title:  Java Future
 date:   2020-11-21
 categories: [Java]
 ---

-java `Futures` are the way to support asynchronuous operations.
+Java `Futures` are the way to support asynchronuous operations.

 <!--more-->

 * TOC
 {:toc}
 ## Future

+This has been created after went through a O'Reilly Katacoda[^1].

 A `Future` is either one of two states

 - process
 - complete

-`Future` can be cancelled before it cokplete.
+`Future` can be cancelled before it competed.

 The new `java.util.concurrent` API includes `Future`, `CompleteableFuture`, `Task` and `Executors`.